Listen to the Salutation of the Dawn:

 I’m gonna live, live, live until I die.

-Gonna dance, gonna fly,
+dance-copy Gonna dance, gonna fly,

 I’ll take a chance riding high,